starius/ScPrime/siatest/README.md

 # Siatest
-The siatest package is designed to handle the integration tests for the Sia codebase.
+The siatest package is designed to handle the integration tests for the ScPrime codebase.

 ## Methodology
 When writing siatests, the developer should structure the tests to mimic production use.
-All interactions with Sia should be performed through the API and client methods.
+All interactions with ScPrime should be performed through the API and client methods.

 Test group creation is a time and resource intensive operation.
 Whenever possible tests should be grouped together and share the same test group.

 ## Submodules
-There is a submodule of the siatest package for each module of Sia (ie Host, Renter, Wallet, etc).
-There submodules contain all the test code for the corresponding Sia module.
+There is a submodule of the siatest package for each module of ScPrime (ie Host, Renter, Wallet, etc).
+There submodules contain all the test code for the corresponding ScPrime module.

 In addition to these testing submodules there is a dependencies submodule.
 The dependencies submodule is for dependency injection for tests that need to